Professor Fabio A. Camilletti

 Professor Camilletti's work on the Gothic follows two parallel pathways.
 On the one hand, he extensively studied eighteenth- and nineteenth-century Gothic literature from a comparative perspective: in 2018, he published a handbook on the subject (Guida alla letteratura gotica (Bologna, Odoya, 2018)) and between 2015 and 2022 he edited and translated several Gothic texts from the English, French, and German, including the anthology Fantasmagoriana, Mary Shelley’s first draft of Frankenstein, Polidori’s works, and early-nineteenth-century ghost stories.
 On the other, and particularly in the past ten years, he focused on the connections between Italian literature, media, politics, and the Gothic from the 1960s to the 2000s.
 The main outcomes of this research cluster were his monograph Italia lunare.
 Gli anni Sessanta e l'occulto (Oxford: Peter Lang, 2018, 5th place ex aequo Edinburgh Gadda Prize-Crolla Amato Prize) and articles and book chapters on authors such as Danilo Arona, Giorgio Bassani, Dino Buzzati, Gianni Celati, Emilio De Rossignoli, and Mino Milani.
 His research in this area was facilitated by two prestigious grants he received over the years: an AHRC Networking Grant (Roman Modernities, 2012-15), which enabled him to undertake research on Rome’s urban uncanny, and a BA/Leverhulme grant (Fantasmagoriana and the Others: Transnational Gothic and ‘Occulture’, 2018-20), which helped him to access otherwise unavailable sources in French and British libraries.
 Over the years, he co-organized several events broadly related to the Gothic, including the international conference Phantasmata (Berlin, 2009) and study days on the occult in Leopardi’s (Birmingham, 2018) and Dante’s works (Warwick-Birmingham, 2021), as well as on Spiritualism in Italian culture (Leuven, 2023).

-His eight monograph, Spettri familiari, published in February 2024, focuses on Occulture and spectrality in a selection of authors of the second half of the twentieth century (Pitigrilli, Eduardo De Filippo, Dino Buzzati, Giorgio Vigolo, Mario Soldati, and Giorgio Bassani).
-His next project will explore the theme of the return of the dead in Italian culture from 1963 through the 2000s, focusing on the theme of the 'vanishing hitchhiker' in the works of Dino Buzzati, Mino Milani, Gianni Celati, and Danilo Arona.
+His eight monograph, Spettri familiari, published in March 2024, focuses on Occulture and spectrality in a selection of authors of the second half of the twentieth century (Pitigrilli, Eduardo De Filippo, Dino Buzzati, Giorgio Vigolo, Mario Soldati, and Giorgio Bassani).
+His next monograph, which is currently under completion, explores the theme of the return of the dead in Italian culture from 1963 through the 2000s, focusing on the theme of the 'vanishing hitchhiker' in the works of Dino Buzzati, Mino Milani, Gianni Celati, and Danilo Arona.
+He has also recently launched the Dante and the Ouija BoardLink opens in a new window project, focused on spirit writings, creative agency, and the prehistory of AI.

 PhD students supervised